backdrop-contrib/userreference_url/README.txt

-The User Reference URL Widget module adds a new widget to the User Reference CCK field type.
+The User Reference URL Widget module adds a new widget to the User Reference field type.
 It auto-populates a user reference field with a value from the URL, and does not allow this value to be changed once set.

 Dependencies